-It is not acceptable to use the Cowgill network for purposes that violate federal, state, or local laws.
+Using the Cowgill network for purposes that violate federal, state, or local laws is unacceptable.

-It is not acceptable to use the Cowgill network for any purpose that violates Copyright.
+Using the Cowgill network for any purpose that violates Copyright is unacceptable.

-It is not acceptable to use the Cowgill network in a manner that is harmful or harassing to others.
+It is unacceptable to use the Cowgill network in a manner that is harmful or harassing to others.

-It is not acceptable to use the Cowgill network for chat rooms, game playing that involves chat, or to attempt to access websites the school deems inappropriate.
+Using the Cowgill network for chat rooms, game playing that involves chat, or attempting to access websites the school deems inappropriate is unacceptable.

-It is not acceptable to use the Cowgill network to download games or any other unauthorized programs onto school network resources from the Internet, disk, or any other source.
+Using the Cowgill network to download games or any other unauthorized programs onto school network resources from the Internet, disk, or any other source is unacceptable.

 It is not acceptable to make unauthorized changes to network resources.
-This includes, but is not limited to, monitor settings, screensavers, background, or appearance/functionality of the display.
+This includes but is not limited to monitor settings, screensavers, background, or appearance/functionality of the display.

-It is not acceptable to use the Cowgill network in a manner that intentionally or negligently disrupts normal network use and service, both inside and beyond the school.
-Such disruption would include but is not limited to, the violation of personal privacy and the unauthorized access to protected and private network resources.
+It is not acceptable to use the Cowgill network in a manner that intentionally or negligently disrupts everyday network use and service, both inside and beyond the school.
+Such disruption would include but is not limited to violating personal privacy and unauthorized access to protected and private network resources.

-It is not acceptable to use the Cowgill network for commercial activities that are not in support of education, research, public service, economic development, or government affairs.
+Using the Cowgill network for commercial activities that do not support education, research, public service, economic development, or government affairs is unacceptable.
 Further, it is not acceptable to distribute unsolicited advertising.